WuShouXuan/WuShouXuan.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News & Updates
+- *2025.08*: &nbsp;🎉🎉 Our new conference paper is accepted by _IEEE ISSE 2025_.
+Congrats to Jianyu!
 - *2025.07*: &nbsp;🎉🎉 I am honored to be recognized as an International Council on Systems Engineering (INCOSE) Associate Systems Engineering Professional (ASEP).
 - *2025.07*: &nbsp;🎉🎉 Our journal paper is accepted by _Journal of Engineering Design_.
 Congrats to Mengru!
 - *2025.05*: &nbsp;🎉🎉 The journal paper "Cognitive digital thread tool-chain for model versioning in model-based systems engineering" is accepted by the _Advanced Engineering Informatics_.